The U.S. Citizenship Interview Process

 It does make sense to take an honest, realistic look at your experience before you submit your information to USCIS.
 What impact can the information in your background have on decisions that might lead to a detainment or deportation?
 Consider factors like:

-These are associated or membership with groups that are linked to terrorist activities.
+• These are associated with groups linked to terrorist activities.

-If any of the factors provided above are relevant to your situation, it is highly advisable to speak with a skilled immigration attorney to assess what particular course of action must be taken and what risks may ensue.
+• If any of the factors mentioned above apply to your situation, it’s highly advisable to consult a skilled immigration attorney.
+They can help assess the appropriate course of action and the potential risks involved.

 Avoid Applying If You Have Multiple Grounds of Inadmissibility

-According to U.S. immigration law, where applicants have more than one ground of inadmissibility, Form I-601A cannot be used for the application of the provisional waiver.
+According to U.S. immigration law, applicants with more than one ground of inadmissibility cannot use Form I-601A to apply for the provisional waiver.
 If they need permission, they have to apply for a waiver which is not available locally by Filling and Form I-601.
 Failure to adhere to this rule or applying through the wrong form leads to, at a minimum, the forfeiture of the application fee and, worse, a sequence of enforcement actions against you.
 It is advisable to speak to an immigration attorney in case some issues make you ineligible for provisional waiver on grounds apart from unlawful presence before proceeding to apply for the visa and waiver.

 Consider the “Extreme Hardship” Requirement